 Have you always been a gamer?

-I wouldn’t call myself a heavy gamer, but the social games are interesting.
+I’m more of a board gamer myself, but the social and mobile games are interesting.
 They allow me to connect with my friends in a fun way, regardless of location and time.

 How did you find out about Wooga?